top of page

 "I first learned of this incident while researching my grandmother's family after she died.
 At the time, we had no idea that this tragedy happened to my grandmother's father, Will Cato.
 It was not talked about in our family.
 At this stage, knowing that research has been done and the story is being told is a good thing.
 I am thankful the Historical Society chose to include information on the Cato family's descendants in the telling of this terrible story and I am grateful that this tragedy is being brought to light. —Marian McKenzie, Great-Granddaughter of Will Cato

-Life in old Bulloch: The Story of a Wiregrass County in Georgia — 1796-1940
+Life in Old Bulloch: The Story of a Wiregrass County in Georgia — 1796-1940

 Statesboro Regional Library